Moreton, Merseyside: Roads

 Moreton is situated at the roundabout junction of roads from Bidston (the A553), Leasowe (the A551), Meols (the A553) and Upton (the A551).
 The A5027 Upton bypass continues into Junction 2a of the M53 motorway, known as Moreton Spur, to the south of Moreton.

 Water

 Moreton witnessed the world's first commercial passenger and mail hovercraft service.
-A Vickers-Armstrong VA-3 hovercraft was operated by British United Airways and ran from Leasowe embankment to Rhyl in North Wales.
-The service commenced on 20 July 1962; however, due to bad weather and technical difficulties, the service was cancelled after its final journey on 14 September 1962.
+The experimental Rhyl to Wallasey Hovercoach service was operated by British United Airways and ran between Leasowe embankment and Rhyl in North Wales.
+The service commenced on 20 July 1962 and made its last trip on 14 September 1962.

 Community

 Schools

 Moreton Christ Church CofE Primary School, located on Upton Road, is a Church of England school that educates around 400 pupils in ages 4–11.
 It was opened, as the 'Moreton Church of England School' in 1861, in the centre of Moreton.
 It was established in its current location in 1974.

 Other schools include Sacred Heart Primary School, Lingham Primary School, Eastway Primary School, Sandbrook Primary School, Foxfield School (formerly St Thomas Becket Catholic School demolished around 2012/13), Orrets Meadow Special School and Clare Mount Specialist Sports College (formerly Moreton Middle School).